beginning of content

 How is Sjögren's syndrome treated?

-There is no cure for Sjögren’s syndrome.
-Treatments to relieve symptoms can involve medications to increase the production of saliva and treat complications like arthritis.
+There is no cure for Sjögren's syndrome.
+Treatments are used to relieve symptoms and can involve medicines to increase the production of saliva and treat complications.

 Your doctor may also prescribe medicines, such as non-steroidal anti-inflammatory drugs (NSAIDs) or medicines that suppress the immune system.